HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/kubernetes_remote_search.md

 #### Overriding pre-flight checks

-If case you have at some point configured either the surpression of automated default search collection creation or the JCR Text Search, but not configured Remote Search yet, you can override the pre-flight checks that would cause the configuration to not continue in that case.
+If case you have at some point configured either the suppression of automated default search collection creation or the JCR Text Search, but not configured Remote Search yet, you can override the pre-flight checks that would cause the configuration to not continue in that case.

 To do so, connect into the DX Core Pod and create a file.
 See the following example: